jsonrohit/Unzip-File-Maker-On-Server/README.md

 2. Run Your Browser[unzip.php].
 Exmaple->
-Your Domain Name www.exmple.com/[Unzip File Name] 3.And Hit Enter.
+Your Domain Name www.exmple.com/[Unzip File Name].

+3.And Hit Enter.

 3.Select your zip File You Want Make Unzip.And Enter.